Skip to main content

 Make sure that you do the following things to remain eligible for insurance claims:

-• Pick the right roofer.
+1. Choosing the right roofing contractor for repairs.
 Insurance won’t cover you for improper roof repairs or installations that a budget contractor might do.
 Roofers charge according to their experience and skills, so picking the right roofer is an investment.

-• Maintain your roof.
-Bi-annual inspections from a great roofer will help you to diagnose and fix problems before they rack up expensive interior repair
+3. Maintain your roof. to maximize your insurance coverage.
+Bi-annual inspections from a great roofer will help you diagnose and fix problems before they rack up expensive interior repairs.

-• Replace your roof on time.
+5. The lifespan of your roof and insurance implications.
 Every roof has a certain lifespan after which it starts developing problems.
 Most insurance companies offer limited or no coverage for roofs that are over 15-20 years old.

 Always call a roofing contractor to inspect the roof after impact damages caused by hail or tree limbs falling because there might be structural damage that isn’t visible to you.
 It’s better to be safe than sorry in this case, as insurance doesn’t pay for anything they deem to have arisen from negligence.